-Prerequisite: Successful completion of the 40 level and/or teacher recommendation
+Prerequisite: Successful completion of the 40 level and/or teacher recommendation The learner in level 50 will:

 - participate in conversations on familiar topics and talk about events and experiences in a variety of time frames. - handle social interactions in everyday situations and sometimes when there is an unexpected complication. - show emerging proof of understanding and being understood by native speakers unaccustomed to interacting with language learners. - comprehend main ideas and some details when reading text and listening to authentic media sources on concrete and abstract topics including unfamiliar vocabulary and grammar structures. - produce paragraphs that are organized in the present, past and future time frames and include nuances of the language, for example the subjunctive.